“According to Gartner, by 2020, 85% of customer interactions in the retail industry will be managed by AI.”

 Recently, Forbes coined the term “Picture of Success”.
 They believe that, nowadays, the most successful companies are using the power of artificial intelligence to find their picture of success.
 As Forbes notes,

 “Drawing heavily on shopper insights to understand their category’s rules, successful companies zero in on the sales drivers they need to pursue.
 They use that knowledge to sketch out what an ideal store should look like in order to deliver the greatest results.
-This is their “picture of success”—a vision of which brands and SKUs to place in each store, where to place them, how many facings, what type of layout and what promotions to activate in a way that will best convince shoppers to buy.”
+This is their “picture of success” — a vision of which brands and SKUs to place in each store, where to place them, how many facings, what type of layout and what promotions to activate in a way that will best convince shoppers to buy.”

 While consumer brands use a variety of market research techniques to create their picture of success such as eye-tracking, enforcing and tracking its execution in retail stores remains a challenge.
-Manual auditing of retail shelf has proved to be time-consuming and inaccurate with error rates up to 20% as described in this Stanford study.
+Manual auditing of the retail shelf has proved to be time-consuming and inaccurate with error rates up to 20% as described in this Stanford study.

 Image Recognition and Object Detection techniques can help consumer brands to standardize store checks and get consistent results from all the sales channels allowing them to make business decisions based on shelf data confidently.